 The Confusion About Legionella Risk Assessments

-The confusion occurred because of letting agents who contacted landlords advising them that they have a legal or statutory requirement to test for Legionella.
+The confusion occured because of letting agents who contacted landlords advising them that they have a legal or statutory requirement to test for Legionella which is not the case.
 This has been an industry wide problem because of misinformation given to letting agents through their governing and training bodies.
-The way this information has been presented has led letting agents to believe a test certificate is needed in the same way a Gas Safe certificate is needed.
+The way this information has been presented has led letting agents to believe that a test certificate is needed in the same way a Gas Safe certificate is needed.